UI/UX and Branding for New Dating App

 Before beginning the designs, I defined some clear goals for myself:

-Create a logo and a mascot to represent anonymous matches
+★ Create a logo and mascot to represent the anonymous matches

-Ensure UI/UX helps users understand the innovative mechanics of the app.
+★ Ensure UI/UX helped users understand the innovative mechanics of the app

 When creating the wordmark logo, I targeted fonts that were modern, romantic, and gender neutral.
 In addition, I targeted potential spaces for the logo to reflect aspects of the core mechanics, for example including a small icon in the tittle over the "i."